hergin/digitizing-muncie/index.md

 ## Digitizing Muncie - Fall'23

-Have you ever wanted to learn about how to form your own software startup company?
-What are those terminology around like series a, series b etc?
-How can you find someone to invest in your idea?
-What is freemium, subscription-based, usage-based models to price your software?
-Then this class is for you: Digitizing Muncie is a new immersive learning course that is currently being offered in Fall'23.
+Are you interested in learning how to start your own software company?
+Do you want to understand the jargon used in the startup world, such as series A and B funding?
+Would you like to know how to find investors for your startup and how to choose the right pricing model for your software?
+Then this course is perfect for you.

-In this course, students will learn to:
+Digitizing Muncie is an immersive learning course offered in Fall’23.
+In this class, students will learn how to:
-- Generate ideas based on observations of everyday problems,
-- Validate the idea on a group of users,
+- Identify everyday problems and generate ideas for software solutions
+- Validate those ideas with real users
-- Produce a feasible custom software in the fastest way possible using No-Code tools,
+- Use No-Code tools to develop a feasible custom software quickly
-- Convert a software into a tech-business,
+- Convert software into a tech-based business
-- Found a company from scratch and run it along the way,
+- Found and run a company from scratch
-- Acquire the first 50-100 users,
+- Acquire the first 50-100 users
-- Identify investment opportunities for a newly founded company
+- Identify opportunities for investment in a newly founded company

+This course will equip you with the knowledge and skills needed to start your own software startup.
+You will learn from experienced instructors who have started and run successful software businesses.
+Join us to start your journey towards becoming a successful tech entrepreneur.

 ## Instructors